 Ruthie was somewhere around 6 months old when she officially tried food for the first time.
 Unofficially, she's licked plenty of avocado spoons and there was an incident where some squash dropped onto the floor (but can we please pretend my daughter didn't eat her first foods off of the floor 🙈?)
 ANYWAY, I had just recently started trying out her chair so I could cook dinner and chat with her at the same time.
 I was roasting a variety of squashes both butternut AND pumpkin because that's one of the things one does in October when one has been inspired by Martha's Pinterest feed.
 I had split the squarshes in half and drizzled them with olive oil and cinnamon.
 Ruthie was giving me the eye so I smooshed a few pieces and put them on her tray.
 She stared at the squash, stared at her hands, stared at me.
 And after MINUTES of contemplation I'll be damned if she didn't use her chubby little hands to smash that piece of squash somewhere near her mouth.
 This went on for a while and I'd estimate she actually consumed about 1/8th of a teaspoon of food, but I felt like it was a total success.

-After that, we tried avocado slices, ripe banana, mushed black beans, scrambled eggs, sticks of cold watermelon to soothe new teefs, pasta, spinach sautéed in olive oil, mashed sweet potatoes, oatmeal, lentils, diced tomatoes with basil, and on and on.
+After that, we tried avocado slices, ripe banana, mushed black beans, scrambled eggs, sticks of cold watermelon to soothe new teefs, pasta, slow cooked chicken, spinach sautéed in olive oil, mashed sweet potatoes, oatmeal, lentils, diced tomatoes with basil, and on and on.
 It made/makes sense to try to make the food taste appealing, so I roasted veggies with olive oil before serving soft/smashed or pureeing, mixed tart berry puree with creamy yogurt, blended herbs like basil and cilantro into vegetables, topped oatmeal with cinnamon and mixed in peanut butter.
 Most of the time Ruthie fed herself, but there were definitely times when I offered a friendly spoonful.
 I suppose you could call our feeding method slightly modified baby-led weaning (BLW).

-BLW is an alternative to spoon feeding that starts with whole foods often in sticks or chunks for baby to self feed starting around 6 months of age - taking cues from your babe on when to begin.
+BLW is an alternative to spoon feeding that starts with whole foods often in sticks or small chunks for baby to self feed starting around 6 months of age - taking cues from your babe on when to begin.

 One of my goals in feeding Ruthie was to introduce as many foods as possible before her first birthday.
 Research suggests there is window of time between 6-14 months when baby is most accepting of new flavors and textures and this early acceptance can carry into childhood AND BEYOND (buzz lightyear style).
 Another focus of BLW is introduction of a ton of different foods.
 Ruthie rarely gagged on food, so I quickly became comfortable offering her a big variety.